 Pros:

-- Multi-currency support
+- Multi-currency payment support

-- Professional freelancer network
+- Established Nigerian freelancer network

 Cons:

-- 5–10% commission fees
+- 5–10% commission on transactions

-- Startups and digital agencies hiring Nigerian talent remotely
+Best for: Startups and digital agencies hiring Nigerian talent remotely

 6. Andela